-• filename (string) - Filename of fasta/fastq file to be opened.

-• persist (bool) - If True (default) make a copy of the entry in the file during iteration.
+- filename (string) Filename of fasta/fastq file to be opened. - persist (bool) If True (default) make a copy of the entry in the file during iteration.
 If set to False, no copy will be made.
-This will permit faster iteration, but an entry will not persist when the iteration continues or is not in-place modifyable.
+This will permit much faster iteration, but an entry will not persist when the iteration continues and an entry is read-only.